Disease & Vaccine Information

 The use of pneumococcal conjugate vaccines has also caused an increase in other serious pathogens such as Haemophilus influenzae and Moraxella catarrhalis.
 Since the introduction of PCV vaccines, H. influenzae and M. catarrhalis otitis media have increased to replace S.pneumoniae otitis media.

 While the CDC and other global health organizations have attributed the decrease in invasive pneumococcal disease to vaccination, the introduction of pneumococcal conjugate vaccines has brought changes to clinical practice.
 Emergency room collection of blood cultures, once a routine practice in the assessment and treatment of children presenting with fever in the emergency room, have decreased since PCV vaccine introduction.
-This change in clinical treatment protocol may be artificially inflating the rate of decrease of pneumococcal disease in children and reducing the detection of non-vaccine type replacement strains.
+This change in clinical treatment protocol may be obscuring the ability to detect vaccine and non-vaccine strains of pneumococcal disease in children.

 A study of Aboriginals living in Western Australia found that while PCV7 vaccination decreased the number of vaccine-type invasive pneumococcal infections in the elderly and young children, it significantly increased the amount of non-vaccine type pneumococcal diseases in adults.

-Another study involving a similar population in Australia found that vaccine strains of pneumococcal were not replaced by non-vaccine strain infections in children but non-vaccine strain infections rose significantly in adults.
+Another study involving a similar population in Australia found that vaccine strain pneumococcal disease was not replaced by non-vaccine strain disease in children but non-vaccine strain disease rose significantly in adults.
 This offset any potential benefit that vaccination might have had on the adult population.

-At the CDC’s October 2018 ACIP meeting, public health officials that vaccinating all persons 65 and older with PCV13 has had no impact on reducing the rates of both invasive and non-invasive pneumococcal disease.
-In June 2019, ACIP voted to pull back from its 2014 recommendation and stated that healthy seniors 65 and older could consider this vaccination after discussions with their physician.
-PCV13 is still recommended for seniors 65 years and older who have chronic health conditions and a single dose of PPSV23 is still recommended for all persons 65 and older.
+At the CDC’s October 2018 ACIP meeting, public health officials reported that vaccinating all persons 65 and older with PCV13 has had no impact on reducing the rates of both invasive and non-invasive pneumococcal disease.
+In June 2019, ACIP voted to pull back from its 2014 routine recommendation and stated that healthy seniors 65 and older could consider vaccination with PCV13 after discussions with their physician.
+PCV13 was still recommended for seniors 65 years and older who have chronic health conditions and a single dose of PPSV23 was still recommended for all persons 65 and older.

-The continued emergence of non-vaccine type pneumococcal strains has resulted in the development of new pneumococcal vaccines.
-Merck is currently in stage 3 clinical trials of a 15-valent pneumococcal conjugate vaccine, which will add strain 22F and 33F to the 13 strains currently found in PCV13.
+The continued emergence of non-vaccine types pneumococcal strains prompted the development of new pneumococcal vaccines.
+Merck received FDA approval in July 2021 for a 15-valent pneumococcal vaccine, PCV15, for use in adults 18 years and older This vaccine adds strain 22F and 33F to the 13 strains currently found in PCV13.
+In June 2022, the FDA approved use of PCV15 for individuals six weeks of age and older.

-Pfizer was recently awarded Breakthrough Therapy Designation by the FDA for a new 20-valent pneumococcal vaccine.
-Breakthrough Therapy Designation allows drug companies the opportunity “to expedite the development and review of drugs that are intended to treat a serious condition and preliminary clinical evidence indicates that the drug may demonstrate substantial improvement over available therapy on a clinically significant endpoint(s).”
+Pfizer (Wyeth) was awarded Breakthrough Therapy Designation by the FDA for a new 20-valent pneumococcal vaccine in September 2018.
+Breakthrough Therapy Designation allows drug companies the opportunity to expedite the development and review of drugs that are intended to treat a serious condition and preliminary clinical evidence indicates that the drug may demonstrate substantial improvement over available therapy on a clinically significant endpoint(s).
+On June 10, 2021, the FDA approved Prevnar 20 (PCV20) for use in adults 18 and older.
+PCV20 adds strains 8, 10A, 11A, 12F, 15B, 22F, 33F to the 13 strains found in PCV13.

 Opens in new tab, window